Walkersville Southern Railroad: Operations

+The railroad operates out of the train station in Walkersville.
+A request stop is made at the Walkersville Community Park for charter groups.
 Today, the railroad runs two to three round trips daily on Saturdays and Sundays in May, June, September, and October; and on Saturdays only in July and August.
 They also host some special events, including some on weekends and during the off-season such as a railfan trip with a visiting steam tank engine, or Santa trains during the Christmas season.
 In some cases individuals with their own equipment can use the right of way with prior permission or during selected special events.

 The railroad typically operates unique industrial diesel locomotives, all rarely seen in today's modern railroading.
 In 2012, the railroad operated steam excursions for the first time using the Gramling Locomotive Works "Flagg Coal 75" an 0-4-0T tank engine.
 The 75's operation marked the first time a steam locomotive had operated on this railway since the Pennsylvania Railroad last ran steam over 60 years ago.
 In 2013, steam returned in the form of Lehigh Valley Coal 126, also owned by the Gramling family.
 In 2018, after the addition of Crossing Signals the railroad turned to Jeddo Coal 85, also owned by the GLW, due to 126's blind axle causing problems with the activation devices at the crossing.